 Most photographers do not like watermarks in their images.
 Why would you show the perfect balance of your photo with a distracting logo, right?
-Watermarks should, however, be considered a necessary evil, and photographers and internet users have learned to accept it as an inevitability.
+However, watermarks must be considered a necessary evil, and photographers and internet users have learned to accept it as an inevitability.
 In this digital age, stealing someone's image is as simple as "right-click, save as".
 It doesn't cost much to commit a digital crime and to violate copyright.
 In my opinion, watermarks are indispensable protection in the photography world.

-Why would you put a watermark on your photo?
+Why would you place a watermark on your photo?

 Finally, if your image is stolen but the watermark is not removed, this will work as a free advertisement for you.